KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/non_resistance_and_flawless_vision.md

 ## Integration: Living Without Inner Friction

-To live from non-resistance and immaculate perception does not mean withdrawing from the world.
+To live from non-resistance and Flawless perception does not mean withdrawing from the world.
 It means moving through it without inner abrasion.

 Life is met as it arrives.
 Events are allowed to complete themselves.